dherrera1911/sqfa/docs/source/tutorials/distances.md

 This approximation is implemented in `sqfa.distances.fisher_rao_lower_bound()`.
 [^3^]: Calvo, B., & Oller, J. (1990).
 "A distance between multivariate normal distributions based in an embedding into the siegel group."
 In Journal of Multivariate Analysis (Vol 35, Issue 2, pp 223-242).

+Currently, the functionality of using custom distance functions with the SQFA method is no implemented in `sqfa`, but it will be implemented soon.